 "They're trying to create a big circle around this guy that shows he's the only guy who could have done this," he said.
 "Any loss in that kind of case is going to leave a big hole in that circle."

-The ruling was particularly frustrating to the members of Savio's family, who have been trying to convince authorities since shortly after Savio's death that she did not simply drown accidentally.
+The ruling was particularly frustrating to Savio's family, who has been trying to convince authorities since shortly after Savio's death that she did not simply drown accidentally.

 Just what hearsay evidence White did not allow has never been revealed and the court, in its ruling, would not disclose it either.